aaronbloomfield/pdr/labs/lab08/index.md

 ### In-lab 8 topics: you must do ALL of these for the post-lab, but only ONE of these for the in-lab ###

 The questions posed below are example questions to answer.
 Some of them may overlap.
 Others may not be necessary.
 And there may be questions not listed that are worth answering.
-The purpose of posing those questions is to help you think about what topics and ideas you should address in your response - it's not meant to be a rigid structure that you absolutely must follow.
+The purpose of posing these questions is to help you think about what topics and ideas you should address in your response - it's not meant to be a rigid structure that you absolutely must follow.
 We are going to look at whether you have addressed the general idea of each of the list topics.

 ### Parameter passing ###